-You may have come across the terms “Empath” and “Narcissist” and their “toxic attraction” but what do the terms “Empath” and Narcissist” really mean and what is the reality of their relationships.
+The relationship between the empath and the narcissist is a toxic and traumatic one, to say the least.
+You may have come across the terms “Empath” and “Narcissist” and their “toxic relationship”.
+But what do the terms “Empath” and Narcissist” really mean and what is the reality of their relationship?

 Empaths and Narcissists are attracted to each other because they mirror each other’s shadow sides.
 They unconsciously project their dark sides and deepest fears onto each other.

 Empaths don’t know that they have a fear of rejection or loss or abandonment.
 They try to cover up this fear by extending love and support to everyone around them but they do not know that the solution really lies in facing their fears and loving themselves before they try to rescue others.